akshaybabloo/Ruby-on-rails-4-notes/README.md

 If a GET request is made and there are no match found then Rails should redirect to a default place called as `root`.
 The code for this can be written as `root :to => 'demo#index'` or `root 'demo#index'`

-## 4 Controller, views and dynamic content
+## 4 Controller, views, and dynamic content

-In this chapter we will look into more detailed approach on MVC architecture.
+In this chapter, we will look into a more detailed approach to MVC architecture.

 ### 4.1 Template rendering

-Here we will see hoe the controller chooses which view template to render and return back.
+Here we will see how the controller chooses which view template to render and return.

 Do the following:

 1. Create `hello.html.erb` in `app/view/demo/`
-2. Edit the html file
+2. Edit the HTML file
 3. Run the server

-You can access the new html file by typing `localhost:3000/demo/hello`.
+You can access the new HTML file by typing `localhost:3000/demo/hello`.
 You are able to do this without editing `routes.rb` because we added `match `:controller(/:action(/:id))`, :via => :get` to it.
-If this was not there then you would have to manually add an extra GET code `get 'demo/hello'`
+If this were not there, then you would have to add manually an extra GET code `get 'demo/hello'`

 Now, if you open `demo_controller.rb` from `app/controllers/` we can see that there is not action specified for the new `hello` template, this is not a problem Rails uses its default template system to render the output.
-But it is best practice to always define a action function for a temple. so we write the following code in there
+But it is best practice always to define an action function for a temple.
+So we write the following code in there

 ```Ruby
 def hello